pymor/pymor/CONTRIBUTING.md

 group.
 In order to be accepted, an applicant should have made major contributions to pyMOR, both in form of code and by taking part in discussions on the mailing list and through github.
-The applicant should be a able to commit to the project for a time period of at least one year.
+The applicant should be able to commit to the project for a time period of at least one year.

 Main developers will be automatically retired (losing all priviliges)